Ordering Repeat Prescriptions

 Tel: 01903 892397

-Repeat prescriptions can take up to 48 hours to process so please be patient and remember to hand in your request at least three days before you need your medication renewed.
+Repeat prescriptions can take up to 5 working days to process so please be patient and remember to order your prescription online or hand in your request at least four days before you need your medication renewed.
 Please order your repeat prescription by post, fax, in person, or via our online services.

 Please be advised that we do not usually accept repeat prescription requests by telephone unless you are housebound or for another specific reason agreed by the practice.